MyskYko/dfgmap/README.md

 switches encodings of At most one constraint, where only one variable in a set of variables can be one.

 ### -s
-switches SAT solvers. make sure that a solver name runs the solver.
+switches SAT solvers. make sure that a solver name runs the solver unless you are using internal glucose.

+### -i
+switches the solver to an ILP solver. make sure "cplex" runs CPLEX or "gurobi_cl" runs gurobi.

 ### -v
 switches verbosing levels. the level 0 shows the properties of the problem and the result with the elapsed time. the level 1 displays the detailed scheduling in the result. the level 2 shows the configurations of the problem read from the input files. the level 3 shows the solver's output to stdout.